vanvansan/cse15l-lab-reports/Lab Report 1 - Week 2.md

 ### Step 5 Setting an SSH Key

-- generate a key on your computer by command 'ssh-keygen'
+- generate a key on your computer by command `ssh-keygen`
 - enter empty input for the following options
 ![Image](keys.png)